WePesa/pizza-demo/docs/how-it-works.md

 }
 ```

 Now if you logout, and then login as `buyer` you will see the newly created contract listed.
 You will notice that this contract "state" is `open`.
-In the `bloc` api there is a route to check the state of the contract.
+In the `bloc` API there is a route to check the state of the contract.

 ```js
 $http.get(appConfig.keyserver + 'contracts/Pizza/' + contract + '/state/').then(response => {